damianfearon/restaurant_finder/README.md

 ## Usage

-Please enter a location and our application will popualate a list of dining establishments in the vicinity
+Please enter a location and our application will popualate a list of dining establishments in the vicinity.

 ## Screenshots